dusty-nv/jetson-inference/docs/detectnet-tao.md

 	input.mp4 output.mp4
 ```

-Note that only TAO models based on DetectNet_v2 are currently supported in jetson-inference, as it is setup for that network's pre/post-processing.
+> **note**: only DetectNet_v2 models from TAO are currently supported in jetson-inference, as it is setup for that network's pre/post-processing.

 <p align="right">Next | <b><a href="detectnet-tracking.md">Object Tracking</a></b>
 <br/>